willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Make sure the lights are turned on and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
 If tracking is lost, it can take a few seconds to resume.
 If tracking does not resume, try restarting the Windows Mixed Reality Portal.
 See [Tracking Troubleshooting](troubleshooting-windows-mixed-reality.md#tracking-system) for more details.

-### I can't show a preview of what I'm seeing in my headset on my desktop screen?
+### I can't show a preview of what I'm seeing in my headset on my desktop screen

 Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
 But for performance reasons, this feature is only available on PCs running at Windows Mixed Reality Ultra (90Hz).